Faxmachinen/pybinaryfile/README.md

 ```

+### Automated tests
+#### Setting up the environment
+1. Create and activate a [Python virtual environment](https://docs.python.org/3/library/venv.html).
+2. From the project root, run `./setup.py develop` to install a binaryfile package linked to the project source into the venv.

-### Running the tests
+#### Running the tests

-To run the tests, CD into the "tests" folder and run the scripts there.
+Make sure that the venv is active, then run the Python files in the `tests` folder.

 ### License
 This project is licensed under MIT License, see [LICENSE](LICENSE) for details.